Fall-2025-COMP163/project-3-Charlestonjm21/README.md

 and embark on an epic adventure.
 Battle enemies, complete quests with prerequisite chains, manage your inventory, and progress through an engaging combat system.
-Choose your class wisely—Warrior, Mage, Rogue, or Cleric—each with unique strengths.
+Choose your class wisely—Warrior, Mage, Rogue, or Cleric each with unique strengths.
 Gain experience to level up, collect powerful items, and tackle increasingly challenging quests to become a legendary hero.